Skip to main content

 How to create an invoice cycle

-Start by going to the Invoice cycles tab.
+Start by going to the Invoice cycles tab under Finance Setup.
 To add a new invoice cycle click the + Add cycle button.

-From here, you can add the mandatory details for the invoice cycle such as:
+From here, you can add the details of the invoice cycle:

 • The cycle name